FraterCCCLXIII/panentheon/docs/iconotheca-universalis.md

 ### **Wheat**
 A symbol of nourishment and the sustenance of life.
 Wheat represents abundance, fertility, and the continual renewal of life, symbolizing the spiritual sustenance that flows from higher wisdom.

 ---

-Here are the additional symbols written in **mkdocs** format, following the same style as before:

----